Why McLanahan Rotary Drum Separators

 The drum rests on four heavy-duty trunnion wheels.
 The one-piece wheel and shaft design is supported by triple-shielded bearings.
 Unlike other trunnion systems, this one is designed in a way that the bearings do not operate within the path of the manure, ensuring they will have a long service life.
-A centralised remote grease bank allows for quick greasing of the bearings.
+A centralized remote grease bank allows for quick greasing of the bearings.

 Months of testing and years of operational experience has proven that the McLanahan Rotary Drum Separator is one of the most efficient and cost-effective machines to remove manure solids and clean up process water.